OffBeatBlix/library-apollo/README.md

-# fakesilver
+# Apollo Library
-A mock-up of an Inventory Management system project for Software Engineering I
+A mock-up of an Integrated Library system project for Software Engineering I